Tom Seaver, Hall of Fame pitcher for New York’s ‘Miracle Mets’ of ’69, dies at 75

 He won his second Cy Young in 1973, as he led the Mets to another World Series, which they lost to the Oakland Athletics in seven games.
 He took home a third Cy Young in 1975, becoming only the second pitcher, after Sandy Koufax, to win the award three times.

 In 1974, Mr. Seaver was baseball’s highest-paid pitcher, earning $170,000 a year.
-As salaries began to soar with the advent of free agency, he remained a relative bargain but was also an outspoken member of the players’ union.
+As salaries began to soar with the advent of free agency, he remained a relative bargain but was also an outspoken member of the players union.
 During a contract dispute in 1977, the Mets traded him to the Cincinnati Reds, incurring the wrath of New York fans and sportswriters.

 The next year, Mr. Seaver pitched a no-hitter for the Reds — the only one of his career — and in 1981 he finished second in the Cy Young voting, with a 14-2 record during a strike-shortened season.
-He returned to the Mets in 1983, then spent parts of three seasons with the Chicago White Sox, for whom he won his milestone 300th game in 1985.
+He returned to the Mets in 1983, and then spent parts of three seasons with the Chicago White Sox, for whom he won his milestone 300th game in 1985.
 He ended his career with the pennant-winning Boston Red Sox in 1986.
 (A knee injury kept him from playing in the World Series against the Mets.)

 Mr. Seaver retired with 311 victories and a dazzling ERA of 2.86.
-He led the league in strikeouts five times, victories and ERA three times each, including a career-best ERA of 1.76 in 1971.
+He led the league in strikeouts five times, and victories and ERA three times each, including a career-best ERA of 1.76 in 1971.
 His 61 shutouts are tied with Ryan, his onetime teammate, for seventh most in baseball history.

 The Mets had previously retired the numbers of managers Stengel and Hodges, but Mr. Seaver was the first player whose uniform (No. 41) was retired by the team.
 In 1992, he was elected to the National Baseball Hall of Fame with 98.8 percent of the vote, a record at the time.